ANOVA (Analysis of variance)

 yi = β0 + ∑j=1...q βk(i,j),j + εi

-where yi is the value observed for the dependent variable for observation i, k(i,j) is the index of the category of factor j for observation i and εi is the error of the model.
+where yi is the value observed for the dependent variable for observation i, k(i,j) is the index of the category (or level) of factor j for observation i and εi is the error of the model.